mwherman2000/TouchTrackingPrototypes/README.md

 ## Version 1: TouchTrackingPrototype1

-- Extends `TouchTrackingPrototype0` to include a `PlatformEffect` class (element `pe:TouchTrackingEffect`) that does nothing more than activate and deactive.
+- Extends `TouchTrackingPrototype0` to include a `PlatformEffect` class (element `pe:TouchTrackingEffect`) that does nothing more than activate and deactivate (attach and detach).
-- `MainPage.xaml` changes: added namespace `pe` and added `pe:TouchTrackingEffect` element to the page markup
+- `MainPage.xaml` changes: added namespace `pe`; then `pe:TouchTrackingEffect` element to the page markup

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>